efficientgo/e2e/README.md

 ### Getting Started

-Let's go through an example leveraging `go test` flow:
+Let's go through an example leveraging the `go test` flow:

 1. Get the `e2e` Go module to your `go.mod` using `go get github.com/efficientgo/e2e`.
 2. Implement a test.
 Start by creating an environment.
 Currently `e2e` supports Docker environment only.
 Use a unique name for all of your tests.
 It's recommended to keep it stable so resources are consistently cleaned.